codegram/decidim-generators/README.md

 decidim-generators engine my_component --destination_folder ../decidim-module-my_component
 ```

-### Generate a new component with its own Gemfile
+### Generate a new component as a external plugin

-You may do this when your plugin is meant to live outside of decidim's core repo.
+You may do this when your plugin is meant to live outside of decidim's core
+repo.
+The generated application has some particularities as opposed to a plugin
+living in the core repo.
+For example:

+* It has its own Gemfile.
+* The dummy application path is different.

 ```
-decidim-generators engine my_component --gemfile
+decidim-generators engine my_component --external
 ```

 ## Contributing